SaranSekaran/Web-Scraping-and-Data-Extraction-iPhone-Prices-Analysis/README.md

 * Web scraping using Python's requests and BeautifulSoup libraries
 * Data extraction and manipulation
 * CSV file handling for data storage
-* Data cleaning and transformation (converting storage to integer and price to float)
 * Basic data analysis and presentation